cerebral/overmind/packages/overmind-website/guides/beginner/08_usingovermindwithreact.md

 h(Example, { name: "guide/usingovermindwithreact/hook_effect" })
 ```

 Here you can also use the traditional approach of subscribing to updates.
-This also allows for more granular control as you can check the specific mutations made and/or do pattern matching on the paths updated.

 ```marksy
 h(Example, { name: "guide/usingovermindwithreact/hook_effect_subscription" })